RedMarbles1/GDAutoBackup/README.md

     -h : Displays default help message
     -l AppName : Specify the app to launch.
 Requires the app to be added to apps.json beforehand.
     Launching GDAutoBackup without any arguments will put you into editor mode where you can edit apps.json.
 You should be able to create a shortcut with the program and the launch arguments if you don't want to manually launch it and put it into any launcher that you want.
+Set the Start in folder in shortcut properties to the same folder with the client_secret.json file to prevent crashes.